Some things you may want to ask about the MCR:

 As far as non-physical facilities are concerned, there is a very active and well-run music society and also a college choir and end-of-term orchestra (with Murray Eswards), both of which are non-audition.
 The college also offers an instrumental or vocal bursary programme through which one can get grants of around £200 per year (depending on the number of applicants).

 Q: What else goes on in College?

 A: Outside of sport and music, College has a range of other societies.
 These cover a range of interests which interested students can join including drama and visual arts.
-There is also the Springball which is held in February.

 There is an art studio of sorts in the garden of 76 Storey’s Way which the Porters have a key for.
 The MCR hosts an informal series of talks where MCR members present some of their work to a general audience, which are also uploaded to the official College website under CHUtalks.
 There is also an annual research conference, at which MCR members are encouraged to present talks and posters.